privacy-scaling-explorations/zkevm-specs/specs/opcode/02MUL_04DIV_06MOD.md

 ## Procedure

-We followed the approch of [Multi-Limbs Multiplication](https://hackmd.io/HL0QhGUeQoSgIBt2el6fHA), with some notes:
+Initially we followed the approch of [Multi-Limbs Multiplication](https://hackmd.io/HL0QhGUeQoSgIBt2el6fHA), with some notes:

 In notation *c = a ⋅ b*, layout could be like the below table if we got 32 columns to use.
 In table, *a₀, ⋯, a₃₁* as well as *b* and *c* are big-endian evm words on stack through bus mapping lookup.
 Each limb in evm word will be range lookup check to fit 8-bit.